Thomas McClary (musician)

 Thomas McClary (born October 6, 1949) is an American musician, guitarist, singer, songwriter, and record producer best known as the founder and lead guitarist of The Commodores.
-McClary is credited with having created the signature sound of The Commodores' original music.
+McClary is widely credited with having created the signature sound of The Commodores' original music.

 Early life

 McClary was born in Eustis, Florida, in 1949.
 He became one of the first African-American students to integrate the Florida school system prior to the enforcement of Brown v.
 Board of Education.
 McClary began playing music at a very early age, starting with the ukulele and then adding the acoustic guitar and later the electric guitar to his repertoire.
 After graduation, McClary went to college at Tuskegee University in Alabama where he majored in business.

 Career

 As a freshman student at Tuskegee University, McClary met Lionel Richie in the registration line.
 The two became friends and in 1968 they began to put together a band which they originally called The Mystics.
 McClary played the lead guitar.
 The group played local gigs, added members and changed their name to the Commodores.
 In 1972, the Commodores signed with Berry Gordy and Motown Records.